Qovery/qovery-client-go/docs/Database.md

 ### NewDatabase

-`func NewDatabase(id string, createdAt time.Time, name string, type_ DatabaseTypeEnum, version string, mode DatabaseModeEnum, environment ReferenceObject, ) *Database`
+`func NewDatabase(id string, createdAt time.Time, name string, type_ DatabaseTypeEnum, version string, mode DatabaseModeEnum, iconUri string, environment ReferenceObject, ) *Database`

 NewDatabase instantiates a new Database object
 This constructor will assign default values to properties that have it defined,